micolous/kotlin-pcsc/README.md

 The result is that the same "common" API can be used on _all_ platforms: see [the `sample` directory](./sample/) for an example.

-The online version of the documentation can be updated with `./update_online_docs.sh`.

 ## Build and test

 All targets, even native ones, require JDK 17 or later to be installed (for Gradle).